Diary travelogue of tiny stories of my incredible experience in Ladakh.

 Hot tea is another treat we have.
 At the café up in Khardung La village.
-Then we top it up with hot Maggi and stuffed parathas with pickle.
+Then we top it up with hot Maggi and stuffed parathas with a pickle.
 Our appetites are voracious.
 But like every place in Ladakh, we wait for almost an hour before being served.

 Dawa entertains us for rest of the way.

 “Dawa, you were in the army?”

 “Kya bole, modom.
 Hum gun dekkhe dorr goya” (what to say, madam, I saw a gun and got frightened).
 He raises his arms in mock fear.

 “Soch both bathau, modom?”
 (Shall I tell you the truth, madam?)

 “Hum Sikkim regiment mein tha na.
 Nepal mein shomon shostha hai na.
 Woh laya mein na.
 Toh ek bar pokod liya” (I was in the Sikkim regiment.
 I used to bring cheap goods from Nepal to Ladakh.
 One time they caught me)

 Hmmm… a smuggler!
 Dawa!
 Our Dawa.
 This man never ceases to amaze us.